nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 stable introduction and version reference.
 No changes were made to installer logic or build scripts.
 This checkpoint positions the project for the Phase 8 Prompt C release finalization step.

+## Entry 020 — Phase 8 Release Finalization Complete

+**Date:** 2025-11-16

+Completed Phase 8 Prompt C by adding a VERSION file for v1.0.0, documenting the human release process in RELEASE_PROCESS.md, and updating CI_OVERVIEW.md with a concise release flow summary.
+This checkpoint formalizes how to build, tag, and publish Screaming Penguin releases without changing runtime behavior or CI automation.
+Screaming Penguin is now ready for a v1.0.0 GitHub Release cut on top of the current main branch.

+⸻